brkarcher/brkarcher.github.io/shadow.md

 "I can't ask those priests and lay people to... what?
 Go to war for us?
 Preposterous."

 "You *can*.
 They—we—invested you with that power.
 You swore to command.
 They swore to join you in Ae's mission.
-We tell Emault that this adventure was a monstrous mistake and that he should restore the Kingdom.
+We tell Emault that this adventure was a monstrous mistake and that he should restore the kingdom.
 He is enervated by the siege, surely.
 It won't even come to blows—he knows he'll have to come to the table."

 Pellywn leaned her elbows on the table and steepled her fingers.
 "You know as well as I do that if Tethraz's army couldn't deter him, a couple dozen scribes scribbling angry letters won't get him to recant his claim."